kevonc/kevoncheung.com/content/articles/20210411-misconceptions-building-in-public.md

 ---
-title: "5 misconceptions about building in public"
+title: 5 misconceptions about building in public
-date: "2021-04-11"
+date: '2021-04-11'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: misconceptions-building-in-public
-slug: "misconceptions-building-in-public"
+topic: entrepreneurship
 ---

 More and more people are embracing Building in Public these days.
 Why?
 Is it because it is a hot trend or because more people care about transparency?
 I'm not entirely sure.